jina-ai/jina/README.md

 🧩 **Plug & Play** - Easily extendable with Pythonic interface.

-✔️ **Here to Stay** - Jina is supported long-term by a [full-time, venture-backed team](https://jina.ai).
+❤️  **Made with Love** - Quality first, with no code compromises, delivered by a [full-time, venture-backed team](https://jina.ai).

 ---

 ## Quick Start

-On Linux/MacOS with Python 3.7/3.8:
+On Linux/macOS with Python 3.7/3.8:

 ```bash
 pip install jina